Tuning free Catoni type joint robust estimation: Introduction

-The concept of robust estimation was first introduced by Huber in the 1960s.
-In \cite{Hu64,Hu73}, Huber proposed a new loss function $\ell_{\tau}$ to replace the classical square loss:
+The modern theory of robust estimation traces its origin to the seminal contributions of {Huber in the 1960s} \cite{Hu64,Hu73}.
+In place of the classical quadratic loss $x^{2}/2$, Huber proposed the {piecewise quadratic--linear loss} $\ell_{\tau}$ defined by

-where $\tau>0$ is the robustification parameter to be tuned.
-This function is known as Huber's loss function, and the corresponding estimation procedure is called Huber's estimation.
+where $\tau>0$ is a {robustification (tuning) parameter}.
+The function $\ell_{\tau}$ coincides with one-half the squared loss on the central interval $[-\tau,\tau]$ and degenerates to an affine absolute-value loss outside that interval; it is known as {Huber's loss}, and the associated $M$-estimation procedure is referred to as {Huber's estimation}.

-The main idea of Huber’s estimation is to reduce the influence of outliers whose magnitudes are beyond $\tau$.
-The choice of $\tau$ is critical for balancing bias (or and robustness.
-A large $\tau$ retains information from extreme data points, resulting in smaller bias but weaker robustness, whereas a small $\tau$ suppresses such information, enhancing robustness at the cost of increased bias.
-Asymptotic properties of the Huber estimator have been well established (see, e.g., \cite{Hu73,Ma89,YM79} and references therein).
-Regarding the selection of $\tau$, Huber later suggested setting $\tau=1.345\sigma$ based on the $95\%$ asymptotic efficiency criterion in \cite{HR11}, where $\sigma$ is the standard deviation.
-However, Sun, Zhou, and Fan \cite{SZF20} showed through a theoretical analysis that, in linear regression models, the optimal non-asymptotic performance requires choosing $\tau$ adaptively based on sample size, dimension, and moments.
-Further research on Huber-type robust estimation methods can be found in \cite{PSBR20,WR23,WZHCT21,ZBFL18} and the references therein.
+The design philosophy underlying Huber's loss is to {cap the influence of any observation whose magnitude exceeds the cutoff} $\tau$: inside the central region the estimator behaves like the ordinary least-squares estimator, whereas outside that region the score function saturates and the observation contributes only through its sign and a bounded factor.
+The choice of $\tau$ is therefore critical for balancing bias against robustness.
+A {large} value of $\tau$ preserves more information from extreme observations and hence yields small bias but weak protection against outliers; conversely, a {small} value of $\tau$ suppresses the tail information and thereby enhances robustness at the cost of increased bias.
+The asymptotic distributional theory of the Huber estimator has been comprehensively developed \cite{Hu73,Ma89,YM79}.
+For the calibration of $\tau$, Huber and Ronchetti \cite{HR11} suggested the heuristic rule $\tau = 1.345\,\sigma$, which yields $95\%$ asymptotic efficiency at the Gaussian model, with $\sigma$ denoting the error standard deviation.
+More recently, however, Sun et al. \cite{SZF20} demonstrated through a careful non-asymptotic analysis that, in the context of linear regression, {optimal finite-sample performance requires $\tau$ to be chosen adaptively} as a function of the sample size $n$, the ambient dimension $d$, and the moments of the error distribution.
+Further contributions on tuning and extensions of Huber-type estimation can be found in \cite{AVP20,JP22,PSBR20,WZHCT21,ZBFL18}.